CBEP-SoCB/FOCB_WQ_sum/README.md

 review, critique, learn from, and build upon CBEP science.

 # Archive Structure
- CBEP 2020 State of the Bay data analysis repositories are divided into from two to four sub-folders.
-All archives contain an "Original_Data" folder and at least one other folder, usually "Graphics" or "Analysis".
-Other folders, often a "Derived_Data" folder are included if necessary.

- This archive contains the following sub-folders:

-- **Original Data**.
-Original data, with a "DATA_SOURCES.md" or "READ ME.txt" file that documents data sources.
-    **DATA IN THIS FOLDER IS AS ORIGINALLY PROVIDED OR ACCESSED.**

-- **Derived Data**.
-Data derived from the original raw data.
-Includes documentation of data reorganization steps, either in the form of files (R notebooks, Excel files, etc.) that embody data transformations, or via another README.txt file.
+CBEP 2020/2021 State of the Bay data analysis summaries contain a selection of data,  data analysis code, and visualization code as used to produce results shared via our most recent State of Casco Bay report.
+Usually, these archives are organized into two or three folders, including the following:

+- `Data`  folder.
+Contains data in simplified or derived form as used in our data  analysis.
+Associated metadata is contained in related Markdown documents, usually `DATA_SOURCES.md` and `DATA_NOTES.md`.

-- **Analysis**.
-Contains one or more R Notebooks proceeding through the data analysis steps.
+- Analysis.
+Contains one or more R Notebooks proceeding through the principal data analysis steps that underpin SoCB reporting.
+To simplify the archives, much preliminary analysis, and many analysis "dead ends" have been omitted.

-- **Graphics**.
-Contains R Notebooks stepping through development of related graphics, and also raw copies of resulting graphics, usually in \*.png and
+- Graphics.
+Contains R Notebooks stepping through development of graphics, and also copies of resulting graphics, usually in \*.png and \*.pdf formats.
-\*.pdf formats.
 These graphics may differ from graphics as they appear in final State of the Bay graphical layouts.
+Again, most draft versions of graphics have been omitted for clarity.

 # Summary of Data Sources
 Friends of Casco Bay has been monitoring water quality in Casco Bay for nearly